 The Final Cut

 That’s far too cheesy of the title, but we had to.
-To round it up, you can do a few things both short term and long term to improve the functionality of Final Cut Pro X – we recommend tweaking all of these to make sure you’re running it at the optimum level.
+But now that is why is my Final Cut pro lagging and to round it up, you can do a few things both short term and long term to improve the functionality of Final Cut Pro X – we recommend tweaking all of these to make sure you’re running it at the optimum level.